Dragosha/defold-light-and-shadows/README.md

 ### Materials

-* Model - material to install on the 3D models.
-Note, the material is set up to work in world coordinates.
+* Model - material to setup the 3D models.

+ `model_world` uses world vertex space.
 If you use 3D models with this material and the same texture, such objects will be assembled in batching.
+But this required more CPU time.
+Also this material can used for animated models.

+ `model_local` uses local vertex space.
+Less CPU load, but each individual model will require its own drawcall.

+ `model_instanced` uses local vertex space and 'mtx_world' and 'mtx_normal' are specified as attributes.
+This type is best suited for identical models duplicated in large numbers on a scene.
+Such as trees, walls, grass, etc. The geometry of such a model will be passed to the GPU once.

 * Mesh - material to install on the mesh component.
 Very similar to the material for models, but also uses the vertex color value in calculating the pixel totals.

 * Sprite

-** `light_sprite` - material to install on the sprite component.
+ `light_sprite` - material to install on the sprite component.
 Since the sprite has no normals, we set the normal in the material as an user vector4 constant.
 Note, the direction of the normal can and should be changed depending on what angle you set the sprites in your scene.
 In the example all sprites are tilted at the same X angle as the camera (-26.6), this is done to minimize distortion when drawing a scene with perspective, so that the sprites "look" exactly at the camera.

-** `light_sprite_back` - uses the same shaders as light_sprite, but the normal in the material looks "up".
+ `light_sprite_back` - uses the same shaders as light_sprite, but the normal in the material looks "up".
 Used for decals on the ground, for the floor, etc. Also drawn in its predicate, before the other sprites.

 * Spine - material to install on the spine component.
 Uses the same shaders as light_sprite, differs from sprite only by using a different view matrix.